GRAAL-Lab/graal_utils/graal_website/README.md

 Plugin: [**Bibtex formatter**](https://extensions.joomla.org/extension/bibtex-formatter/).

 This plugin works using a bibtex file.
-The folder where the .bib files should be placed can be changed and by now is set to: `bibtex/phd_theses` (in the root folder).
+The folder where the .bib files are be placed can be changed, and by now is set to: `bibtex/phd_theses` (in the root folder).

-To add a new entry simply update the bibtex file: `bibtex/phd_theses/phd_theses.bib`
+To add a new entry simply update the bibtex file: `bibtex/phd_theses/phd_theses.bib`.

+To add also a PDF file you need first to add with the Media Manager to the files, in: `Content->Media`, and the select "`Local/files/phd_theses`" in the file manager.
+Then you can add the **pdf** field in the bib entry.